License Plates & Placards in VermontCompare Car Insurance Quotes in 3 Steps

 Before submitting your application to the DMV, you must first have it certified by the Office of Veterans' Affairs.
 There is no fee when applying for these plates.

-As of July 1, 2011 these plates are also available for motorcycles.
+These plates are also available for motorcycles.

 When submitting a Veterans of Foreign Wars (VFW) application, you must also provide, besides the usual license renewal forms and fees, either a copy of a valid VFW membership card or an authorization signed by your quartermaster.
 A one-time $15 fee must also be paid.
 For a Vietnam Veterans plate, submit a copy of a valid Vietnam Veterans of America membership card or a signed authorization from the VVA.